Morning Checkup: High blood pressure and cardiovascular disease

 At this stage, we recommend lifestyle modifications:

-• Initiate or increase physical activity to at least 150 minutes of moderate physical activity with at last 2 days of strength training.
+- Initiate or increase physical activity to at least 150 minutes of moderate physical activity weekly with at least two days of strength training.
 Partnering with a fitness trainer is advised.
 Some gyms offer at least an introductory session free of charge.

 For Black Americans, studies show there is a benefit to seeking out a Black physician.
 Follow-up as recommended.